What is Chiropratic Care

 A chiropractor is . . .

 Chiropractic care costs . . .

 Chiropractors collaborate . . .

 Chiropractors have known the dangers of the vertebral subluxation complex ever since the birth of the profession.
-More and more scientific research is demonstrating the tremendous detrimental impact that subluxation have on the tissue of the body.
-In order to be truly healthy, it is vital that your nervous system be functioning free of interference from subluxations.
-Chiropractors are the only health professionals trained in the detection, location, and correction of the vertebral subluxation complex through chiropractic care.
+The wealth of scientific research on VSC is highlighting the extreme impact that subluxations have on the tissue of the body.
+To be at your optimal health, it is extremely important that subluxations are not affecting your nervous system.
+In order to have subluxations properly diagnosed, you need the specific training of a chiropractor as they are the only health experts trained in identifying locating and correcting this condition.